tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/数据处理接口/图片处理/图片压缩/TPG 压缩_intl_en.md

 ## Prerequisites

 - To use TPG compression, enable the image advanced compression feature for your bucket on the bucket’s configuration page.
-For more information, please see [Setting Image Advanced Compression](https://intl.cloud.tencent.com/document/product/436/40117).
+For more information, please see [Setting Image Advanced Compression](https://www.tencentcloud.com/document/product/436/40117).
 - To use the TPG format, ensure that **the environment where images are loaded supports TPG decoding**.
-CI provides TPG decoder−integrated SDKs for iOS, Android, and [Windows](https://main.qcloudimg.com/raw/851dd252378813d250eeca5ed55ffd36/TPG_win_SDK.zip) clients to facilitate quick integration with TPG.
+Tencent Cloud CI provides the TPG decoder−integrated SDKs for [iOS](https://www.tencentcloud.com/document/product/1045/47707), [Android](https://www.tencentcloud.com/document/product/1045/45575), and [Windows](https://main.qcloudimg.com/raw/851dd252378813d250eeca5ed55ffd36/TPG_win_SDK.zip) clients to facilitate quick integration with TPG.

-## How to Use
+## Directions

 COS uses the **imageMogr2** API of CI to provide the TPG compression feature.